 WHAT IS DELAWARE'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?

-Delaware is not currently accepting applications but possibly will begin again soon.
+Delaware is not currently accepting applications for medical cannabis businesses.

 WHAT IS THE HISTORY OF CANNABIS IN DELAWARE?